 The Board is supported in its risk oversight role by the Audit, Risk and Compliance Committee (the ARCC).
-On behalf of the Board, the ARCC monitors those risk events that could prevent the achievement of the Group's corporate strategies.
+The role of the ARCC is to assist the Board in discharging its duties in respect of governance, risk management, financial reporting and legal and regulatory compliance.
 The ARCC's Charter can be found on the Company's website www.metcash.com under the heading 'Corporate Information' in the Investor Centre.